 If you need support with a complete formation and want to focus on what you do best to grow your business, NCP is ready to form your Nevada LLC or Corporation for you and help you through the process.

 1 Remme v.
 Herzog, 35 Cal.
 Rptr.
 586, 222 Cal.
 App.
 2d 863 (1964)($

 157,000 in capitalization

 2 Hagglund et al., supra, at 9.

 4 See Delaware Gen. Corp.
 Law § 102(b)(7); Cal.
 Corps.
 Code § 204(a)(10)

 5 See Arnold v.
 Society for Savings Bancorp, Inc., 650 A.2d 1270 1288 (Del.
 1994)

 7 See Theriot v.
 Bourg, 691 So.2d 213 (La.
 App.), writ denied, 696 So.2d 1008 (La.
 1997) (a series of bad business decisions led to personal liability for five directors in the amount of $5,798,441.

 8 NRS 78.747(1)

-9 In order to take advantage of the tax laws of Nevada, your company must have an employee in Nevada; if income tax nexus in other states, pay state income tax in that state.
+9 To take advantage of the tax laws of Nevada, your company must have an employee in Nevada; if income tax nexus in other states, pay state income tax in that State.